Atlas975/Notes/DistributedSystems/Consensus/Byzantine_generals_problem.md

 ___
 # Byzantine generals problem
-- A problem in distributed computing based on achieving consensus with the presence of faulty / malicious components within a system.
+- A problem in [[Distributed_systems|distributed]] computing based on achieving consensus with the presence of faulty / malicious components within a system.
 - This is illustrated using a scenario where several of the army divisions, each commanded by their own general, must agree on a  battle plan while some generals may be traitors.

 ![[Pasted image 20240507121653.png|400|400]]